vbrednikov/infra/README.md

 1. Add systemd `puma.service` file
 2. Deploy `reddit-app` from git
 3. Configure mongodb IP for reddit-app
-4. Configure mongodb to listen on private port
+4. Configure mongodb to listen on TCP port

-This is done with `ansible/reddit_app.yml` playbook.
+This is done with `ansible/site.yml` playbook that includes mini-playbooks  `db.yml`, `app.yml` and `deploy.yml`.
+Db and app playbooks call appropriate roles defined in ansible/roles directory.
 Steps to use it:

 ### Configure GCE backend